sure-fire/HDBitT_hdmi_extender/README.md

 #### `reboot`
 The easiest method would be to use the `t` values in the `reset` and `reboot` parameters to `info.cgi`.
 Unfortunately, despite the suggestions of the Javascript in the UI, this functionality doesn't appear to be implemented.
 The values I've supplied for `t` are just being ignored, and the reboot is occuring immediately regardless of `t=0`, `t=10`, ... `t=10000`.

+Trying to sneak in semicolons and pipes proved unfruitful, including using URI encoding.
+The web server is definitely parsing URI encoding as part of a string in the `action` parameter, though.

 #### `reset`
 This appears to be completely unimplemented.
 There is no indication that the device is responding to the `reset` request.
 The HTTP connection is immediately closed.